gorlomi21/wcp/README.md

 # wc command in C
 A simple implementation of the linux wc command using C Language.There may be some bugs in the program,you are encouraged to fix them.

-Compile:  wcp.c - cc wcp.c -o wcp .
+Compile:  wcp.c - cc wcp.c -o wcp

                                                      User Commands

 NAME

         ./wcp - print newline, word, and byte counts for each file

 SYNOPSIS

         ./wcp [OPTION]...
 [FILE]...
         ./wcp [OPTION]... --files0-from=F

 DESCRIPTION

        Print  newline,  word,  and  byte counts for each FILE, and a total line if more than one FILE is specified.
 With no FILE, or when FILE is -, read standard input.
 A word is a non-zero-length sequence of characters delimited by white space.
-The options below may be used to select which counts are printed, always in the following order: newline, word, character, byte, maximum line length.
+The options below may be used to select which counts are printed, default order: newline, word, character, byte, maximum line length.

        -c, --bytes
               print the byte counts